Cluster time measurement with CEPC calorimeter: Summary

 We propose a quantile-based time reconstruction algorithm that extracts the ToF of particles from shower hits in HGC with typical density of $\mathcal{O}(1 \sim 10)$ channels per cubic centimeter.
 The hit time is subtracted by the time it takes for the light to travel from the IP to the hit position.
 This algorithm chooses the quantile of the hit times as the reconstructed shower time.
 The time resolution of each channel is parameterized to be $\frac{0.38 \mathrm{~ns \cdot MIP}}{E}$ $\oplus$ $10 \mathrm{~ps}$ according to the test of the CMS silicon sensor in Ref.~\cite{akchurin2017timing}.
 We expect that a time resolution of 5 to 20 ps (80 to 160 ps) can be achieved for EM (hadronic) showers on the CEPC ECAL.

-An alternative and more common method is to average over the hit times after removing the late hits.
-Compared to this alternative method, the quantile-based algorithm improves the time resolution by a factor of $2\sim 3.5$ and $1.2$ for EM and hadronic showers, respectively.
+The presented algorithm and several alternative strategies based on the average of the hit times with energy weighting are compared.
+The average with $E^2$ weighting can improve the time resolution of EM (hadronic) showers from $20 \mathrm{~ps}$ ($90 \mathrm{~ps}$) to $4 \mathrm{~ps}$ ($85 \mathrm{~ps}$), comparable with the quantile-based algorithm.

 We investigate three relevant factors for the ToF measurement, the intrinsic hit time resolution, the number of layers, and the time clustering algorithm.
 First, we observe an approximately linear dependence between the cluster ToF resolution and the intrinsic time resolution of each channel.
-Second, the timing resolution of the showers statistically improves with the number of calorimeter timing layers if these timing readouts are uniformly installed in ECAL.
-Thirdly, because the hit time is correlated with the hit position, specific clustering algorithm affects the timing performance.
-For example, Arbor leads to an improvement of up-to $<10\%$ ($40 \sim 90\%$) for EM (hadronic) showers, compared to an ideal clustering module.
+Second, the time resolution of the showers statistically improves with the number of calorimeter timing layers if these timing readouts are uniformly installed in the ECAL.
+When the number of timing layers is small, optimizing the layout of timing layers is favorable.
+The time resolution of EM showers can be significantly improved by installing the layer in $6 \sim 9 \mathrm{X_0}$, while the last ten layers are more advantageous for timing hadronic showers.
+Thirdly, a specific clustering algorithm affects the timing performance because the hit time is correlated with the hit position.
+For example, Arbor leads to an improvement of up to $<10\%$ ($40 \sim 90\%$) for EM (hadronic) showers, compared to an ideal clustering module.

 With the understanding above, we evaluate the timing performance of the electromagnetic compartment of the CMS endcap calorimeter.
 If the intrinsic time resolution of each channel is similar to the result of Ref.~\cite{akchurin2017timing}, we expect that this calorimeter can provide 6 to 10 ns time resolution for photons with a transverse momentum of 5 GeV.
 This precision is beneficial for pile-up mitigation.